Calebh101/About-This-PC/README.md

 # About This PC

-This is a small project I'm in the process of making, that is supposed to be like the `About This Mac` Apple utility, but for Linux and Windows, using native UI elements (or at least semi-native for some Linux distros), and with some more OS-specific features.
+This is a cool little app of mine that is supposed to be like the `About This Mac` Apple utility, but for Linux and Windows, using native and OS-specific implementations and features.

 ## Downloading, Running, and Installing